-When firms are unable to collaborate with other firms or with research entities, they may consider stimulating mobility processes; that is, exchanging expertise in a morenarrow sense.
+When firms are unable to collaborate with other firms or with research entities, they may consider stimulating mobility processes; that is, exchanging expertise in a narrower sense.
 The intensification of cognitive mobility emphasises knowledge transmission links that enables efficient sharing of research, bridging the divide that separates academia from the private sector.
 In an OI system, the set of incentives offered by firms should complement existing structures in research entities in order to harmonise research tasks and knowledge transfer.

 OI research would benefit from more pragmatic approach to innovation systems.
 In most cases, interest is in a high level contexts where policy is clear and governance structures are in place (Acs et al., 2017; Alsafran et al., 2024).
 Few approaches deal with direct incentives in U+I partnerships (i.e., the underlying conditions that motivate firms to engage in collaborative R&D).
 It also remains a challenge to identify the motivation underpinning licensing of IP (i.e., what motivates universities and firms to enter IP-protected R&D collaboration).
 Research on open innovation practices can expand beyond policy.
-Fields such as Sociology, and Management Studies can contribute to a comprehensive analysis of how, where and when (naturally also, why)do researchers and firms choose to cooperate in innovation.
+Fields such as Sociology, and Management Studies can contribute to a comprehensive analysis of how, where and when (naturally also, why) researchers and firms choose to cooperate in innovation.
 The many aspects of these issues help explain the underdevelopment of OI as a cohesive field of study that encompasses technology and engineering areas, as well as the social sciences and humanities.

-For instance, one of the outstanding aspects of innovation research is the availability of data - high resolution data, more precisely (Lybbert & Xu, 2022).
-It can be argued that, in some approaches to innovation, such as the innovation-expanded economic complexity index (Hidalgo & Hausmann, 2009; Hausmann et al., 2014), granularity is one of the key attractions.
+For instance, one of the outstanding aspects of innovation research is the availability of data - high resolution data, more precisely (Lybbert and Xu, 2022).
+It can be argued that, in some approaches to innovation, such as the innovation-expanded economic complexity index (Hidalgo and Hausmann, 2009; Hausmann et al., 2014), granularity is one of the key attractions.
 Indeed, the index is one of the most fine-grained approaches, though it is limited in the scope of its analysis (Hidalgo, 2021, 2023).
 For most other studies working with time series and/or cross sectional data, the limitation is compounded by the usual shortcomings of statistical designs (e.g., omitted variable biases and autocorrelation of the variables).
 OI, both as a field of study and as a science paradigm, can contribute to the diversification of available databases and to the overall availability of more and broader data.
 Open research data would integrate knowledge transmission and diffusion channels more dynamically.
 Open repositories in research teams with open science protocols are already a reality.
 However, the broadening of this approach to the entire system (or even parts of it) could encourage the consolidation of open science and OI.